alvaroNavarro/multi_sensor/README.md

    ./all_sensors.bash
    ```

    This file check the permission for Xsense device.
-Once the node is closed, a question to save the gps and imu data will be arise.
+Once the node is closed, a question to save the gps and imu data will be done.